EVOTER: Evolution of Transparent Explainable Rule-sets: Conclusion

 \section{Conclusion}

-Rule-set evolution, as implemented in EVOTER, is a promising direction for developing inherently transparent explainable models, in contrast with the dominant black-box modeling approaches in machine learning.
-They can be used in a range of prediction, classification, prescription, and policy search domains, with and without surrogates, and with only a small cost on performance.
-Given how important it is to understand how and why machine-learning models perform the way they do, rule-set evolution may provide a crucial step in deploying AI in the real world in the future.
+This study demonstrated rule-set evolution, implemented in EVOTER, as a promising approach to developing inherently transparent and explainable models.
+The approach contrasts with the dominant black-box models, such as neural networks, in machine learning.
+Rule-set evolution can be applied to various tasks, including prediction, classification, prescription, and policy search, to both static and time-series problems, and with and without surrogate models of the domain.
+While a slight performance cost can be expected compared to black-box models, it may be acceptable in many cases considering the benefits of explainability.
+Rule-set evolution can thus enhance the trust, understanding, and adoption of AI systems in practical applications.